Use a Book:

 What?
 No time?
 You may not need to read the entire book!
 Try looking in the Table of Contents (TOC) in the front of the book or the index in the back of the book to zero in on just what you need.

 If you don't find what you need or want, your catalog can be expanded to search other libraries with whom we have borrowing privileges, by dropping down the box where STCC appears.
-This is a list of all the libraries in Western Massachusetts that are members of C/W MARS and that you can borrow from online.
+This is a list of all the community college libraries in Massachusetts that are members of HELM and that you can borrow from online.

 You will be asked WHERE you want your item delivered.